The University of Florida’s Online Entomology and Nematology Graduate Certificates

 A pre-completion final exam is required to assess achievement of the Student Learning Outcomes for your respective program listed in the graduate certificate handbook.
-The final exam will be administered in the semester in which the last course of the certificate program is taken.
-When you request registration for the last course in your certificate, email Academic Advisor Ruth Brumbaugh to let her know that you will need to take the final assessment this semester.
-The final exam will be open book, administered in E-Learning, and checked with Turnitin anti-plagiarism software to ensure originality.
-The exam will be graded by the certificate coordinator using a rubric, and responses will be discussed with the student.
+The final exam will be administered in the semester in which you take the last course of your certificate program.

 Transferring Credits Toward a Master’s Degree